milkyway-labs/architecture/README.md

 ![Banner!](assets/withdrawal.png)

-1. Let’s assume that a user initiates a request to liquid unstake their `stTIA` into the CW staking contract on Osmosis.
+1. Let’s assume that a user initiates a request to liquid unstake their `milkTIA` into the CW staking contract on Osmosis.

 2. The contract groups the unbonding request into a batch, which is then delivered to Celestia at the end of each batch period.
 By default, the batch period is 3 days.